SeohanKim/VBA_RT_SRIL_pelvis/README.md

 # VBA_RT_SRIL_pelvis
-investigation of local radiosensitivity pattern associated with severe lymphopenia in pelvis
+investigation of local radiosensitivity patterns associated with severe lymphopenia in the pelvic region

+This doesn't include patient data but includes execute code.